endformdev/playwright-tutorial/README.md

 ## About the SaaS

+The SaaS is based on the [Next.JS SaaS Starter Tempate](https://github.com/nextjs/saas-starter).

 This is a starter template for building a SaaS application using **Next.js** with support for authentication, dummy payment processing, and a dashboard for logged-in users.
 This version has been modified to be easier to deploy and test by using SQLite instead of Postgres and a dummy payment system instead of Stripe.

 ## Features